Nagasaki45/saffran-replication/stimuli_presentation/presentation.rst

 *"two different random orders of the test trials were generated and each was used to test half of the subjects."*

-**Assumption 3:** Randomize the order of the words within each trial is randomized as well as the trials order.
+**Assumption 3:** The order of the words within each trial is randomized as well as the trials order.

 ----